jmcuneo/a4-components-a25/README.md

 ### React Implementation

 For this assignment, I refactored the application to use React components, improving modularity and maintainability.
 Instead of using Vite as recommended, I implemented a custom setup with Webpack and Babel to bundle and transpile the React code.
+Overall, I found the new technology to improve the developer experience.
+I can see how if I were to scale up this project to be more complex with more components, react would definetly be the way to go.
 #### Custom React Setup
 - Used Webpack for bundling and build process
 - Configured Babel for JSX and ES6+ transpilation